 Each group presents a short report that summarises their findings during the course of the assignment.
-Electronic copies of the reports are to be summited to the Course Leader use Moodle Submissions by 08.45hr on Monday 30 January
+Electronic copies of the reports are to be summited via Moodle Submissions by 08.45hr on Monday 29 January

 MET-IIB-8.
 Sustainable Manufacturing